ShelenElls/Car-paired/README.md

 Inventory is being polled into my VO so that all vin data can be collected and determine if a client's vehicle was purchased in house.

-I made one change the InventoryVO in the URL's file.
+I made one change the Inventory Microservice in the URL's file.
 I added /new for two of the post requests.
 React was overriding my list view of these fields on the App.js page so I gave the post methods their own URL.
 No changes were made to the Views/Models etc.

 ## Sales microservice